joseph-a-levine/authoring/_older/2025-01-24-anthropic-economic-index-data.md

     style="border:none; outline:none;">
 </iframe>

-This plot includes two trend lines:{% sidenote "loess-id" "The LOESS (locally estimated scatterplot smoothing) trendlines were calculated with a span parameter of 0.75 to model the nonlinear relationship between predicted exposure and actual usage across different tasks." %} The Eloundou et al. points are mostly below the 45° reference line, suggesting many high-exposure fields are not yet seeing LLM use.
+I plot both exposure measures on the x-axis, with Anthropic's data on the y-axis.
+This plot also includes two trend lines.{% sidenote "loess-id" "The [LOESS](https://en.wikipedia.org/wiki/Local_regression) trendlines were calculated with a span parameter of 0.75 to model a nonlinear relationship between predicted exposure and actual usage across different tasks." %} The Eloundou et al. points are mostly below the 45° reference line, suggesting many high-exposure fields are not yet seeing LLM use.
 The Acemoglu points and trend line are higher than the reference line, especially for jobs which he predicts will have low exposure.
 Claude is being used for more tasks in more jobs than Acemoglu would expect.

+ ## My takeaways

+I want to be careful about relying on the Anthropic data.
+Their Claude is a small, selected subset of LLM use, and these data are a selected subset of Claude uses.
+Regardless, these data correlate well with Eloundou et al.'s estimated exposure, and there are interesting implications.

+Diffusion dynamics are complicated, and the role of institutions and regulations will keep some sectors far behind others.
+Concerns over cybersecurity and data privacy will keep e.g., finance and health behind education and journalism.
+Alternatively, sectors requiring specialized LLM tools may benefit relative to sectors which rely on generalized LLM products.

+These results also reinforce my long-run skepticism of chatbots.
+Many use cases will require wrappers, system integration, and privileged access.
+Many users may find barriers in prompting.
+This era of chatbot LLMs might end up feeling like the days of early personal computing, before the first GUIs, when everything was done through the command line.

 Eloundou et al.'s results imply that LLMs are capable of more than it currently is used for; Acemoglu's results imply that they are capable of less.
 No one is perfectly calibrated, but my interpretation is closer to Eloundou et al.: there are many sectors where capabilities are ready to automate or augment human labor, but diffusion is slow.
 Of course, predictions are hard - [especially about the future](https://quoteinvestigator.com/2013/10/20/no-predict/).